Psychology BSc (Full time) 2019 start

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.

-This course is also available as an intercalated programme to students who have completed at least two years of a UK medical or dental degree (or international equivalent) and are normally ranked in the top 50% of their year of study.
+This course is also available as an intercalated course to students who have completed at least two years of a UK medical or dental degree (or international equivalent) and are normally ranked in the top 50% of their year of study.
 Read more at Intercalation.

 Were committed to identifying the best possible applicants, regardless of personal circumstances or background.